spatialos/gdk-for-unity/docs/content/ecs/component-data.md

 Note that the GDK does not use `Improbable.Collections` in Unity ECS component generation.

 ### Custom types

-For every custom data type in schema a `struct` will be generated.
+A `struct` is generated for every custom data type in schema.
+The generated struct has the [`[System.Serializable]` attribute](https://docs.unity3d.com/ScriptReference/Serializable.html).

 **Schemalang**: